Backup Solution - Rsnapshot¶

 rsnapshot is a very powerful backup utility that can be installed on any Linux-based machine.
 It can either back up a machine locally, or you can back up multiple machines, say servers for instance, from a single machine.

-rsync and is written entirely in perl with no library dependencies, so there are no weird requirements to installing it.
-In the case of Rocky Linux, you should be able to install rsnapshot simply by installing the EPEL software repository.
+rsync and is written entirely in perl with no library dependencies, so there are no weird requirements to install it.
+In the case of Rocky Linux, you should generally be able to install rnapshot by using the EPEL repository.
+However, the EPEL for 9.0 does not yet have rsnapshot available.
+For this reason, on Rocky Linux 9.0, we've included the instructions for installing from source.

 This documentation covers the installation of rsnapshot on Rocky Linux only.